Dark Night Skies

 In May 2016 the South Downs National Park became the world’s newest International Dark Sky Reserve (IDSR).
 We think our star-studded skies overhead are as valuable as our beautiful rolling landscapes and, with properly dark skies in the South East of England under threat, this is a statement that the skies of the South Downs are worth protecting.

-Click on the image below to find your nearest dark skies.
+Use the map below to find your nearest dark skies.

 How to embrace the darkness